S3 method for C5.0

 out <- butcher(c5_fit3, verbose = TRUE)

-#> Memory released: "6.28 kB"
+#> Memory released: 6.28 kB

 #> Disabled: `print()`, `summary()`, `C5.0Control()`, and `C5imp()`